alxsenigeria/EventCodeJam/00x00-Challenge/README.md

 16

 ### Challenge 5: [Another One!!!
 Lupita again?]
-The fourth challenge, dj-khalid.c, challenges your ability to use recursion.
-So the challenge is to solve the fourth challenge, lupita-nyogo.c using recursion.
+The fifth challenge, dj-khalid.c, challenges your ability to use recursion.
+So the challenge is to solve the fourth challenge, [lupita-nyogo.c](https://github.com/dohoudanielaetheris/EventCodeJam/blob/main/00x00-Challenge/lupita-nyogo.c) using recursion.
 Just remember to rename it as dj-khalid.c